8 Students Embarking on their International Academic Journey with Global Citizen Scholarship - www.lokmattimes.com

 8 Students Embarking on their International Academic Journey with Global Citizen Scholarship

-PNN New Delhi [India], July 4: Eight students from India and five from other South Asian countries have been ...
+New Delhi (India), July 4: Eight students from India and five from other South Asian countries have been selected ...

 These bright students have been selected following a rigorous entrance examination and iterations of personal interviews.
 Close to 5000 students have shown interest in appearing for the prestigious GCS program.
 In recent years, GCS is becoming highly popular amongst students aspiring state of the art international education.